Logo Barenbrug

 Sooty blotch

-Sooty blotch (SB) is caused by the fungus Cymadothea trifolii.
-It can appear in early summer, but is most common in late summer and early autumn.
+Sooty blotch (SB) is caused by the fungus Polythrincium trifolii and is common on white and red clovers.
+It can appear in early summer but is most common in late summer and early autumn, rarely causing economic loss.

 more

-Watery soft rot (WSR) is caused by the fungus Sclerotinia...
+Sclerotinia rot is caused by the fungus Sclerotinia trifoliorum...

-Watery soft rot (WSR) is caused by the fungus Sclerotinia trifoliorum.
-It usually occurs in late autumn and winter, particularly on pure swards.
-Generally it is not a serious disease.
+Sclerotinia rot is caused by the fungus Sclerotinia trifoliorum.
+It usually occurs in late autumn and winter, particularly on pure swards of clover.
+Generally it is not serious.

 more